 Under Canadian Law, all provinces and territories must provide universal, publicly funded health care to all citizens and legal residents of Canada.
 In other words, most basic health services in Canada are offered at no direct cost to the patient.
 Certain procedures that are not deemed necessary (such as elective cosmetic surgery and a number of dental care procedures, for example) are generally not covered, but the list of services paid for publicly varies from province to province.

-Health care in Quebec is universally available to all residents at no cost to the individual.
+Healthcare in Quebec is universally available to all residents at no cost to the individual.
 The Quebec Health Care plan covers the full cost of all necessary medical services for all citizens and most permanent residents in Quebec.
 This coverage includes doctor examinations, medical testing, emergency care, hospital care and emergency dental care.

 Quebec would in turn become one of the first areas of North America to be explored by Europeans.
 Jacques Cartier would begin the French presence in the area in 1534.
 The first successful permanent French settlement in Quebec would be established some 70 years later by a group led by Samuel de Champlain.
 The colonists at Quebec city established an economy trading goods with the Iroquois and Algonquian nations in exchange for furs.
-From the early 1600’s on Quebec would be a major destination for French settlement as well as a launching point for exploration of other areas of Canada.
+From the early 1600s, Quebec would be a major destination for French settlement, as well as a launching point for exploration of other areas of Canada.

 Quebec City, the province’s political and administrative capital, has some of the most well-preserved historic sites in North America.
 The old city in its entirety is recognized as a world heritage site by UNESCO.
 Alongside the historic cobblestone roads is a major modern city that is home to more than its fair share of leaders in creative and academic fields.
-The large majority of Quebec City’s residents speak French.
+The vast majority of Quebec City’s residents speak French.

 Canada’s government works on a federal system, with control over certain affairs belonging to the national government in Ottawa, and others under the control of the provincial governments.
 The province of Quebec has its own democratically-elected legislature known as the National Assembly of Quebec, which is located in the capital of Quebec City.
 There are 125 members elected to the Quebec National Assembly, each representing the interests of a specific geographic district.
-The current government is led by Premier Jean Charest of the Quebec Liberal Party.
+The current government is led by Premier Philippe Couillard of the Quebec Liberal Party.

 As one of Canada’s founding provinces and the only province with a Francophone majority, Quebec’s provincial government has a significant degree of control over its affairs.
-One example of this of course is the Quebec government’s control over the selection of immigrants that live in the province.
+One example of this, of course, is the Quebec government’s control over the selection of immigrants that live in the province.
 In recent decades the government of Quebec has exercised its power to help strengthen the unique culture of the province, including legislation encouraging business to be conducted in French.

-Quebec Major CitiesMontreal
+Quebec Major Cities

 Montreal is the economic capital of Quebec, home to major international corporations and some of Canada’s most important industries.
 While manufacturing remains an important sector for the city’s economy, it is being outpaced by the rapid growth of advanced technology sectors.
 Aerospace, Life Sciences and Information Technology are all major employers in the Montreal area.
 Montreal’s advanced industries are quickly becoming world leaders in their fields.